diegojromerolopez/alfonsox/README.md

 ## Configuration

-Create a YML file with the following structure:
+Create a YML file with the following structure to set up configuration of the spellchecking process:

 ```yaml
 Paths: